12 Essential Must-Try San Diego Summer Cocktails

 Sycamore Den is a 1970s-inspired cocktail bar located in Normal Heights, serving up contemporary takes on classic cocktails of the decade.
 Bring your date in for a Baewatch — a citrus-meets-smokey cocktail featuring mezcal, Aperol, grapefruit, cucumber, lime and a house-made pink peppercorn infused cordial.

-6. Smoked Date from Campfire
+6. Wayward Child from Campfire

 7. Sea3 at George’s Level 2

 The Sea3 at George’s Level 2 is a margarita inspired by the sea.
-Go for a dip in the Pacific, then follow it with a libation of dehydrated mango, lime & chile infused tequila, lime, agave nectar, and a sea cube while you gaze at the ocean below.
+Go for a dip in the Pacific, then follow it with a libation of dehydrated mango, lime & chile-infused tequila, lime, agave nectar, and a sea cube while you gaze at the ocean below.

 8. Lemongrass Sour from Mister A’s